 Create lawyer-approved contracts for free for 7 days

-Another common boilerplate clause is the ‘counterparts’ clause.
-For a contract to be legally binding it must be signed by all the parties.
-However it is not always practical for the parties to sign the same copy of the agreement.
-A counterpart clause allows the parties to sign separate or multiple copies of the agreement ensuring that they collectively form the executed agreement.
-This clause would prevent a party from objecting to the validity of a signed copy or counterpart.
+A counterparts clause prevents a party from objecting to the validity of a signed copy or counterpart.
 It is not necessary for the parties to sign the same or original copy of the agreement as the addition of the counterpart clause shows the parties intend to be bound by the agreement as they have signed separate copies of the same agreement.

-A third common boilerplate clause is a ‘notice clause’.
-A notice clause specifies how a notice under the contract, such as a notice for possession, can be served and when it would be deemed to have been received by the receiving party.
-In addition to the statutory methods of service, a notice clause can stipulate alternative ways to serve a notice such as by email or service on an agent.
-Conversely, a notice clause can also limit the way a notice is served.
+A third common boilerplate clause is a notices clause.
+A notices clause specifies how a notice under the contract, such as a notice for possession or a notice of termination, can be served and when it will be deemed to have been received by the receiving party.
+In addition to the statutory methods of service, a notices clause can stipulate alternative ways to serve a notice such as by email or service on an agent.
+Conversely, a notices clause can also limit the way a notice is served.

-A notice clause will specify where the notice should be delivered, such as the head office address of a company or a special email address.
-In addition, a notice clause would identify when a notice would be considered as received saving the serving party from the trouble of proving receipt by the receiving party.
+A notices clause will specify where the notice should be delivered, such as the head office address of a company or a special email address.
+In addition, a notices clause will identify when a notice is considered received, saving the serving party from the trouble of proving receipt by the receiving party.
 This clause is especially important if the serving party is making a claim to enforce the notice if the recipient does not comply with the notice.